THE THREE-WHEEL RIDING BASICS COURSE

 - Advanced skills like quick stops and evasive maneuvers

-Students will need to pass one knowledge test of 25 questions covering basic operation, road and safety topics.
-The skills test consists of five range evaluations covering basic riding maneuvers, swerving, quick stop and curves.
+Students will need to pass one knowledge test of 25 questions covering basic operation, road, and safety topics.
+The skills test consists of five range evaluations covering basic riding maneuvers, swerving, quick stops, and curves.